Build a simple and attractive wood frame to conceal the gap in the drywall ceiling opening for the “old work” bathroom ventilation fan installation.

 My solution was to build a decorative wood trim frame (or moulding) to fit against the fan mounting flange to cover the gap in the drywall ceiling:

-The wood trim looks great if I do say so myself!
+The bathroom vent fan moulding looks great if I do say so myself.

 I purchased an 8 foot long 1×4 inch Select Pine Board and 11/16 x 11/16 inch Pine Cove Moulding at Home Depot to build the bathroom exhaust fan ceiling moulding.